azamtav/encyclopedia/README.md

 ## Solution

-I created a solution to the problem by sorting the words into an array using the WordParser class.
-I took this word array and grouped them into a Hash beginning with the first letter of the array.
-I then merged letters together based on the letters that merged into the smallest volume until the volumes reached the desired amount.
+I created a solution to the problem by first sorting all the words into an array using the WordParser class.
+Next, I provided the array to the Encyclopeida class.
+This class takes the words array and puts them into a hash starting with the first letter (downcase).

+I then took this hash and started merging key/value neighbors that formed the smallest merged volume.
+I continued to merge until I reached the desired number of volumes.

 ## Example usage:
 ```